 1960s Kaiser Leuchten Opal Globes Chandelier

-Materials: Chromed metal (iron) tubes and chrome curved rods.
+Materials: Chromed metal (iron) tubes.
+Curved chrome rods.
 Long chrome rod and canopy.
-6 white oval opal glass globes.
+6 white oval opal glass globe lampshades.
 6 Bakelite E14 sockets.

 Height: 90 cm / 35.43”

 Electricity: 6 bulbs E14, 6 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.